 Arts, Culture and Heritage: Levers for Building the Africa We Want

-And while this is exciting to read, as a creative, I tend to wonder just how much Africa as a whole values our arts.
+And while this is exciting to read, as a creative, I tend to wonder just how much Africa as whole values our arts.
 Although the music industry seems to be booming, especially in countries like South Africa and Nigeria, it seems stagnant in some.
 And somehow, we all could collectively blame our governments for the lack of support.

-For example, in Uganda where internet was cut hours before the election was conducted, to stifle information moving in and out of the country.
+For example, in Uganda where the internet was cut hours before the election was conducted, to stifle information moving in and out of the country.
 Which highly affected different creatives from there.
 In Malawi, a sum of K20 million ($24,968.79) was allocated as Covid relief fund for artists, an amount I find just too little.

-Maybe these examples are just few in the eyes, but there is much to be said.
+Maybe these examples are just a few in the eyes, but there is much to be said.
 And with a theme like that, the time for governments across Africa to wake up and actually support the arts and culture industries.
 These are part of tourism, an industry that has the ability to help boost the economies if treated right.

 So, while we celebrate, it is also time that we demand more.
 But other than that, the best time to keep sharing our unique African stories and grow.

 What does being African mean to you?
 Share your thoughts down below